-A minimum score of 75% is required on each science section (Biology, Chemistry, Microbiology & Anatomy and Physiology I & II).
-If the HESI® A2 is re-taken to improve scores, the student only has to show proficiency (75%) once in each section during each admission cycle.
-Additionally, a HESI® A2 cumulative score of 75% or better and critical thinking score of 750 or better is required.
+A minimum score of 64% is required on each section (Reading, Math, Science, and English and Language Usage).
+If the ATI TEAS® 7th edition is retaken to improve scores, the student only has to show proficiency (64%) once in each section during each admission cycle.